Strathcona County Alert System

 There are no active alerts at this time.

-Sign up today to receive emergent, significant and time sensitive emergency alerts affecting Strathcona County.
-Effective Dec.
-1, 2015, the SC Alert system will no longer issue weather alerts to residents.
-Learn more.
+Sign up todayto receive emergent, significant and time sensitive emergency alerts affecting Strathcona County.
+This is a free service.

 Alerts can include, but are not limited to:

 - shelter-in-place and evacuate

 - immediate threat to safety and well-being of some or all Strathcona County residents

 - water bans and restrictions

 You can receive alerts through one or all of the following ways:

 - phone call and voice mail (home and work)

 - text messaging